getfexr/website/learn/p2p-subscriptions/index.md

 ## Conclusion

 Fexr's subscription listing platform offers a great way for creators and freelancers to monetize their content and grow their audience.
-With Fexr, you can create and manage subscription plans, accept payments in various tokenized assetcurrencies, and receive on-chain reviews from your subscribers.
+With Fexr, you can create and manage subscription plans, accept payments in various tokenized assets, and receive on-chain reviews from your subscribers.
 Plus, Fexr's platform offers great SEO, which can help you reach more potential subscribers.
 If you're looking for a way to monetize your content, consider giving Fexr's subscription listing platform a try.